Ada-Developers-Academy/core-unit-3/react-components/components.md

 ```
 <!-- prettier-ignore-end -->

 Recall that valid JSX objects have _one parent element_.
-If Sofia's markup didn't already have a single root element (the outer `<section>` element), she would have needed to surround it in a single tag or fragment to avoid getting an error.
+If Sofia's markup didn't already have a single root element (the outer `<section>` element), she would have needed to surround it in a single tag or Fragment to avoid getting an error.

 ### Use `ClassInfo`